ambit/bms-support/docs/core-logging-in-and-out.md

   <h5>For further details on accessing your environment contact <a id="Intercom" class="noRedirect" href="mailto:c772676240e0bea1fa03f8bbf21edc26778efc65@incoming.intercom.io">support</a> or your BMS administrator.</h5>
 </div>

 After navigating to BMS in your browser, assuming you're not already logged in, you should find yourself at the login screen.
-Here you just need to enter your email address and password, then press 'Login'.
+Here you just need to enter your email address and password, then press 'Sign in'.

 ![Login Page]({{ site.baseurl }}/img/crm-login.jpg)